DeSmart/dekick/README.md

 ![dekick yarn install command](docs/files/dekick-yarn-add-lodash.gif)

 > Note that above will only work with some flavours like `react`, running `dekick yarn` command on `laravel` flavour won't work because there is no `yarn` command inside a node image.

-# Installing DeKick into your project
-## Install

-…that's it 🙂 Happy DeKicking!

 ## This project is still under development